asyncapi/spec/spec/asyncapi.md

 Alternatively, any time a Schema Object can be used, a [Reference Object](#referenceObject) can be used in its place.
 This allows referencing definitions in place of defining them inline.
 It is appropriate to clarify that the `$ref` keyword MUST follow the behavior described by [Reference Object](#referenceObject) instead of the one in [JSON Schema definition](https://json-schema.org/understanding-json-schema/structuring.html#ref).

-In addition to the JSON Schema fields, the following AsyncAPI vocabulary fields MAY be used for further schema documentation:
+In addition to the JSON Schema fields, the following AsyncAPI vocabulary fields MAY be used for further schema documentation or use schema with custom format:

 ##### Fixed Fields
 Field Name | Type | Description
 ---|:---:|---
+<a name="schemaObjectCustomSchema"></a>customSchema | [Custom Schema Object](#customSchemaObject) | Object describing the schema defined in the custom format.
+When using this field, it is recommended to use only additional fields for documentation purposes.
 <a name="schemaObjectDiscriminator"></a>discriminator | `string` | Adds support for polymorphism.
 The discriminator is the schema property name that is used to differentiate between other schema that inherit this schema.
 The property name used MUST be defined at this schema and it MUST be in the `required` property list.
 When used, the value MUST be the name of this schema or any schema that inherits it.
 See [Composition and Inheritance](#schemaComposition) for more details.
 <a name="schemaObjectExternalDocs"></a>externalDocs | [External Documentation Object](#externalDocumentationObject) | Additional external documentation for this schema.
 <a name="schemaObjectDeprecated"></a> deprecated | `boolean` | Specifies that a schema is deprecated and SHOULD be transitioned out of usage.
 Default value is `false`.